 You might not always want or need to divide your pitcher plant.
 It depends on the plant and what you plan to do with it.
 You might have a seedling that outgrew its old pot.
 We’ll cover what you’ll need to do to re-pot your pitcher plant below and discuss splitting the rhizome.
 However, if you don’t plan on cutting the rhizome, you can still use the same procedure of steps and ignore that part.

 While we highly recommend that you re-pot your pitcher plant during the early spring, in many cases, you can re-pot your plant during any time of the year you’d like.
 If you are thinking about dividing the rhizomes on your plant, then you’ll wind up with several pitcher plants.
 The strategy and how you want to re-pot your pitcher plants is entirely up to you.

 Pitcher Plant Pot Mixture

 When re-potting your pitcher plant, you’ll need to figure out a potting mixture.
-We provided you with a simple pot mixture, but you do have other options as well, which we’ll also cover here.
+We provided you with a simple pot mixture, but you do have other options as well, which we cover in how to make soil for pitcher plants.
 You’ll want to remember that pitcher plants don’t grow in your traditional garden compost.
 Instead, they prefer a total lack of nutrients and some drainage.

-- You can use sphagnum moss peat (or coir if you don’t want to use peat) and combine it with perlite.
+- You can use sphagnum or peat moss and combine it with perlite.
 You can also use grit if you’d like.